« How Police Radar Guns Work

 Uniden DFR7 ($299)

 Best affordable detector for city & highway driving

 Best urban detector with awesome false alert filtering abilities

 Great package for understanding what's going on around you

 Radenso Pro SE ($499)

 Maximum range for the highway plus great filtering for the city

 Escort Max360 ($649)

-All around detector with all the bells and whistles
+Fully loaded all around detector with all the bells and whistles

 © 2016 Vortex Radar.
 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
 For permission requests, please contact me directly.
 Thank you.